All India & South Asia Rugby Tournament

-The All India & South Asia Rugby Tournament is an amateur league competition for rugby union football clubs in India.
+The All India & South Asia Rugby Tournament is a league competition for rugby union clubs in India.
 The competition has been played since 1924.
 In 2017 ten teams took part in the men's edition, with Delhi Hurricanes securing the championship.
 The 2016 tournament also saw the first women's XVs rugby competition, with six teams participating, and the championship going to the team from the Odisha Rugby Football Association.

 History

 After the Calcutta Cup and rugby union in India became popular the Rugby Football Union decided to give Calcutta Cricket and Football Club a similar cup, which was named the All India & South Asia Rugby Tournament.
 The cup has been played every year since.

 In 2011 the tournament started to gain some publicity and soon after the cup began Army Red emerged as champions.

 2018 qualifying teams

 In 2018, the 85th All India & South Asia Rugby Tournament was held at Bombay Gymkhana grounds between 22 and 29 September with 10 teams competing in the men's category.